magnified-joy/magnifiedjoy.com/engagement/_posts/2015-02-05-golden-co-golden-gate-canyon-state-park-outdoor-adventure-engagement-sarah-hunter.markdown

 title: Golden, CO | Golden Gate Canyon State Park | Outdoor Adventure Engagement | Sarah + Hunter
 label: Sarah + Hunter
 thumbnail: https://googledrive.com/host/0B2YHeCssXjxzYjFLMTM3Wmhndmc/Golden_CO_Golden_Gate_Canyon_State_Park_Engagement_Outdoor_Adventure_Hiking_Snow_Sarah_Hunter_001.jpg
 description: We arrived at Golden Gate Canyon State Park before it was officially open.
 Thankfully the park ranger let us in early and we got the whole park to ourselves to photograph!
-We hiked around the park with Sarah + Hunter for their shoot!
-Turns out, both of them are very talented rock climbers as they scaled a rock face during their engagement shoot with no problem what so ever!
+We hiked around the park with Sarah + Hunter for their shoot.
+Turns out, both of them are very talented rock climbers as they scaled a rock face during their engagement shoot wearing their cowboy boots and it was no problem whatsoever!
 You guys rock!
 keywords: golden, colorado, engagement, denver, outdoor, adventure, golden gate canyon, hiking engagement
 ---
 We arrived at Golden Gate Canyon State Park before it was officially open.
 Thankfully the park ranger let us in early and we got the whole park to ourselves to photograph!
-We hiked around the park with Sarah + Hunter for their shoot!
-Turns out, both of them are very talented rock climbers as they scaled a rock face during their engagement shoot with no problem what so ever!
+We hiked around the park with Sarah + Hunter for their shoot.
+Turns out, both of them are very talented rock climbers as they scaled a rock face during their engagement shoot wearing their cowboy boots and it was no problem whatsoever!
 You guys rock!

 ![Golden_CO_Golden_Gate_Canyon_State_Park_Engagement_Outdoor_Adventure_Hiking_Snow_Sarah_Hunter_001](https://googledrive.com/host/0B2YHeCssXjxzYjFLMTM3Wmhndmc/Golden_CO_Golden_Gate_Canyon_State_Park_Engagement_Outdoor_Adventure_Hiking_Snow_Sarah_Hunter_001.jpg)